radio-aktywne/gecko/docs/docs/01-Index.md

 title: Index
 ---

-# emirecorder app
+# emirecords app

 Emission recording 🎥

 ## 💡 About

-`emirecorder` is a service for recording live audio streams.
+`emirecords` is a service for recording live audio streams.